andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Video: [Wistia](https://wistia.com)

-We serve some of our video marketing assets through here, we also use YouTube.
+We serve some of our video marketing assets through here.
+We also use YouTube, for tutorials and webinar recordings.

 ### Cloud Storage: [AWS S3](https://aws.amazon.com)